davidneedsmorecoffee/D3-challenge/README.md

 In this demo the 2014 ACS 1-year estimates: [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml) was used for the analysis.

 The data set analyzed include rates of income, obesity, poverty, etc. by state.
+The MOE variable in the ata set is represents the "margin of error."